 Pedestrian Place - The Marshall Way Bridge and Southbridge area have wide sidewalks, outdoor dining, traffic moving at low speeds, and frequent crossing opportunities.

-Pedestrian Supportive - Indian School Road includes wide sidewalks separated from traffic and shade trees.
+Pedestrian Supportive - On Indian School Road the pedestrian realm includes wide sidewalks separated from traffic and shade trees.
 Bicycles are accommodated in an on-street bike lane.